Updated April 3rd, 2026

 Your teenager may be experiencing guilt themselves; feeling like a burden is a common experience.
 A way to soften these harsh beliefs is to focus on supporting rather than rescuing.

-Your steady presence is one of the most powerful parts of their healing process.
+Your steady presence can be one of the most powerful parts of their healing process.
 Responding with compassion rather than punishment can look like changing “Why would you do this to yourself?” to “You don’t have to go through this alone.
 I’m here and I want to help.”

 A supportive home environment helps reinforce the skills they’re learning.
 Creating this space isn’t about being perfect or being stress-free, but it can be a place where your teenager feels safe to grow, waver, and heal.